Johanna Bockman

 Globalization, neoliberalism, economic sociology, Eastern Europe, socialism and postsocialism, gentrification, Washington, DC

-Bockman is currently working on two projects, First, she is writing a book on multiple globalizations and gentrification on one block in Washington, DC.
-She reports on this project on her blog Sociology in My Neighborhood: DC Ward 6 and is a founding member of the Cities and Globalization Working Group.
-Her articles "The Aesthetics of Gentrification: Modern Art, Settler Colonialism, and Anti-Colonialism in Washington, DC" in International Journal of Urban and Regional Research and "Removing the public from public housing: Public-private redevelopment of the Ellen Wilson Dwellings in Washington, DC" published in a special issue on PPPs in the Journal of Urban Affairs are part of this project.
+Bockman is writing a book on multiple globalizations and gentrification on one block in Washington, DC.
+She reports on this project on her blog Sociology in My Neighborhood: DC Ward 6.
+Her articles "The aesthetics of gentrification: Modern art, settler colonialism, and anti-colonialism in Washington, DC" in International Journal of Urban and Regional Research and "Removing the public from public housing: Public-private redevelopment of the Ellen Wilson Dwellings in Washington, DC" in the Journal of Urban Affairs are part of this project.

-Second, she is working on the 1980s debt crisis from the perspectives of the second and third worlds, including non-aligned worlds.
+Next year, she is working on the 1980s debt crisis from the perspectives of the second and third worlds as debtor-creditors.
 Her articles "Socialist Globalization against Capitalist Neocolonialism: The Economic Ideas behind the New International Economic Order" published in the journal Humanity (2015) and "The Struggle over Structural Adjustment: Socialist Revolution versus Capitalist Counterrevolution in Yugoslavia and the World" in History of Political Economy (2019) are part of this project.

 Click here for a short video on Dr. Bockman's research and teaching.